 In today’s competitive market, the customer identifies the quality of a product through its trademark and brand name.
 This makes it all the more important for the proprietor to protect its goods from counterfeiting.
 Counterfeit goods are goods of inferior quality which are sold under the brand name of the other without his permission.
-This is possible through registration of trademark.
-Now What is a trademark?
+This is possible through registration of a trademark.
+Now, What is a trademark?
 A trademark can be identified as any mark, symbol, name, sign, design or anything that helps the customer identify your products and distinguishes them from the similar goods or services of other proprietors.
 Some registered trademarks include Pepsi, Coca Cola, Adidas, Haldirams, Cadbury, etc. It is not mandatory to get a trademark registered.
 But after conducting a sound trademark search online and selecting your trademark you can be the sole user of your trademark.

 How does a trademark protect from counterfeit goods?

 A registered trademark is an intellectual property right of a business and it helps in protecting its goodwill.
 Identical or similar trademarks are not qualified for registration.
 The Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry, Government of India is responsible for the registration of trademarks.
 After registering your trademark and receiving the registration certificate, you are entitled to use the ™ symbol.
 A registered trademark serves various benefits.
 The most important of them is that it provides protection from counterfeited goods and services.
 It protects in the following manner-

 - Legal Protection- The proprietors with a registered trademark can only file a suit against counterfeited goods.
-Non- registration of trademark takes away this right.
+No- registration of trademark takes away this right.
 If someone infringes the trademark, a suit can be filed against him for trademark violation.
 So, nobody can sell fake and fraudulent products under your name.